This phase is optional for the extension to work (the

 collect section may be omitted in the YAML file).
 This phase allows collecting all of the baseline requests that satisfy the specified condition.
 To make the decision about collecting the request, the phase uses the information about the requests that were already collected during the test run.

 The baseline request collection procedure happens in real time.
-Each of the requests will be processed in the order in which the FAST proxy writes the baseline requests.
+Each of the requests will be processed in the order in which the FAST node writes the baseline requests.
 There is no need to wait until the request-writing process is finished for the requests to be processed and collected by the Collect phase.

 The uniqueness condition does not allow those baseline requests that are not unique according to the specified criteria to proceed for processing in the remaining phases.
 No test requests are generated for these filtered-out requests.
 This can be useful for target application load reduction in the case that it receives multiple baseline requests of the same type.